mwiens91/sm64-route-optimizer/README.md

 Both options are simple in terms of logic and configuration.
 However, the computational cost is significant.
-All of these approaches algorithmically involve partitioning courses into either being included or excluded and then running the existing algorithm on each possible partitioning scheme.
+All of these approaches algorithmically involve partitioning courses into either being included or excluded and running the existing algorithm using each possible partitioning scheme.
 This increases running time by a factor of $2^{15}
 \approx 33000$.
-Given that the current running time is typically a few seconds, this would extend it to around 2 days.
+Given that the current running time is typically a few seconds, this would extend runtime to around 2 days.

-However, the optimizer is well-suited to parallel processing, since instances of the optimization algorithm do not need to interact and can use independent sets of data.
+However, the optimizer is well-suited for parallel processing, since instances of the optimization algorithm do not need to interact and can use independent sets of data.
 This is something to explore in the future.

 ## Advice

-This section contains advice I wanted to include after the previous subsection about travel times.
+This section contains advice related to travel times.

 ### Factoring in travel time for "Vanish Cap Under the Moat"

 I discussed previously how travel time between courses isn't implemented.
-However, since the vanish cap star "Vanish Cap Under the Moat" is the only star on its stage and reaching the stage takes a *long* time, you can manually account for travel time by adding the time it takes to get to the stage to the time it takes to get the star in the configuration file.
+However, since the vanish cap star "Vanish Cap Under the Moat" is the only star on its stage and reaching the stage takes a *long* time, you can manually account for travel time by adding travel time to the star time in the configuration file.

 ### MIPS is a menace

 The MIPS star becomes available in the basement at 15 stars and again at 50 stars.
-If you're already in the basement with 50 stars, reaching MIPS to obtain the second star is quick.
-However, if you're already upstairs before reaching 50 stars, travel time can be significant.
-In this case, you'd need to enter a course, exit the course through the start menu to return to the lobby, walk downstairs, capture MIPS, enter another course, exit again, and head back upstairs.
-Depending on your speed, this can take around 30 seconds.
+The second MIPS star that appears at 50 can be problematic.
+If at 50 stars you're already in the basement, reaching MIPS is quick.
+However, if at 50 stars you're already upstairs, travel time to reach MIPS can be significant.
+To reach MIPS and get back where you were, you'd need to enter a course, exit the course through the start menu to return to the lobby, walk downstairs, capture MIPS, enter another course, exit again through the menu, and head back upstairs.
+Depending on your speed, this can take close to 30 seconds or longer.

-The optimizer may generate a route that requires you to go back downstairs to get MIPS after you've already left the basement.
+The optimizer may generate a route requiring you to return downstairs for MIPS after you've already left the basement.
 In this case, it may be useful to compare the route time with an alternative route that ensures you can capture MIPS before leaving the basement.
-To do this use the flag described in
+To do this, you can use the flag described in
 [Limiting upper level stars](#limiting-upper-level-stars).
 Note, however, that limiting the number of upper level stars to 19 isn't
-foolproof: for example, you could have a case where the alternative route contains exactly 50 non-upper level stars, but one of those is the sixth Jolly Roger Bay star "Through the Jet Stream".
-This still requires you to leave the basement and does not solve the issue.
+foolproof: for example, you could have an alternative route containing exactly 50 non-upper level stars, with one of the stars being the sixth Jolly Roger Bay star "Through the Jet Stream".
+This still requires you to leave the basement before capturing MIPS and does not solve the issue.
 In such cases, you'd need to adjust the limit further—for example, to 18 upper-level stars.